 “I felt as if I were the defeated one.”
 Said General Ivashov later.
 “That was the feeling I had, as if I, myself, had been defeated.
 I felt that evil was triumphing over good.”

-If NATO wouldn’t give them a zone, the group decided, then they would attempt to take one — starting with seizure of the strategically important airport at Pristina.
-It was then that General Ivashov ordered the small Russian contingent in Bosnia to cross the border.
+If NATO wouldn’t give them a zone, the group of influencial Russians decided, then they would try to take one — starting with seizure of the strategically important airport at Pristina.
+This was why General Ivashov had ordered the small Russian contingent in Bosnia to cross the border.

-To the politicians and generals, Russian intentions had become relatively clear the moment that they crossed the border.
-What nobody knew was how determined the Russians would be to see their plan through.
+To the politicians and generals in NATO, Russia’s intentions had become clear the moment that they crossed the border.
+What nobody could guess, however, was how determined they would be to see their plan through.
 If they met opposition, would they fight?

 The first men to encounter the Russians in person were the Norwegians of Forsvarets Spesialkommando.
 They witnessed the scenes as the small Russian force was greeted by crowds in Pristina, and then watched silently from a distance as they occupied the airport.
-35 miles away, a KFOR column, led by the British contingent, crossed the border from Macedonia at 5:00 Saturday morning.
+35 miles away.
+The next day, a KFOR column, led by the British contingent, finally crossed the border from Macedonia at 5:00.

-News of this began to filter back up the chain of command.
-Meanwhile, the Russian military attache in Macedonia suddenly arrived at the shoe factory and presented General Jackson with a letter.
-This confirmed that the Russians had officially occupied the airport at Pristina and they did not intend to leave.
+At roughly the same time, the Russian military attache in Macedonia suddenly arrived at the shoe factory unannounced.
+There, he presented General Jackson with a letter which, he stated, made it official: the Russians had occupied the airport at Pristina and they did not intend to leave.

-When he heard the news, General Clark became increasingly agitated.
-He was convinced that the Russian presence at Pristina was a danger to the whole NATO mission.
+When he heard this news, General Clark became increasingly agitated.
+More than ever, he was now convinced that the Russian presence at Pristina airport was a danger to the whole NATO mission.
+He resolved to act.

 Little of this was known to the soldiers advancing on the ground.
-They were led by 1st Para, who the day before had been ready to assault the airport from the air.
-Now they marched towards instead at the head of a large column of KFOR troops.
+They were led by 1st Para.
+The day before they had been ready to assault the airport from the air, now they instead marched towards it at the head of a large column of KFOR troops.

-That Saturday morning though, Blunt had bigger problems.
+That Saturday morning though, Blunt had bigger things to worry about.
 Most critically, the 200 Russian heavily-armed soldiers currently pointing their guns at his men and threatening to shoot them if they tried to enter Pristina airport.

-Warned by the Norwegians about the Russian build up, the Blues and Royals were the first British troops to reach the airport’s perimeter.
-There they had found the Russians securely dug in.
+Warned by the Norwegians about the Russian build up, the Blues and Royals had been ordered to make a bee-line for the airport.
+At its perimeter they had found the Russians securely dug in.
 The British attempted to press forward but the Russians blocked their path and a tense standoff ensued.
 D Company decided to withdraw a short distance and request further orders from KFOR HQ.